gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 13. Remove and purge any `teleport` package if installed.
 14. Verify the symlinks to the active version still exists.
 15. Remove all stored versions of the agent except the current version and last working version.
-16. Configure `updates.yaml` with the current proxy address and set `enabled` to true.
+16. Configure `updates.yaml` with the current proxy address and group, and set `enabled` to true.

 The `disable` subcommand will:
 1. Configure `updates.yaml` to set `enabled` to false.